JD Fenix: Gears 5

 By the opening events of Gears 5, which takes place two weeks after Reyna's death, JD has rejoined the COG along with his father and friends in order to fight the new Swarm threat as members of the newly reformed Delta Squad, which was led by Marcus in the original Gears of War trilogy.
-JD is the player character of the game's first act, where several elements of his backstory established in the game's antecedent is fleshed out: he is revealed to be the successful outcome of a breeding program initiated by First Minister Jinn, whose mother Anya Stroud is originally infertile but later passed away due to unspecified circumstances.
+JD is the player character of the game's first act, where several elements of his backstory established in the game's antecedent is fleshed out: he is revealed to be the successful outcome of a breeding program initiated by First Minister Jinn, whose mother Anya Stroud is originally infertile but later died due to unspecified circumstances.
 JD's former comrade Fahz Chutani also reveals during an assignment to assist with evacuation efforts from COG settlement 2 that JD was in fact responsible for ordering the use of lethal force on civilians during a protest at the same settlement, which led to his desertion from the COG out of guilt and shame, and which leads to his estrangement from Del and Reyna's daughter Kait as he had concealed the truth of his involvement in the civilian massacre from them.
 When Swarm forces threaten to overwhelm their evacuation convoy, JD implores Baird to prematurely fire the Hammer of Dawn satellite, a solar-powered and network-based superweapon which was instrumental in fighting the Locust Horde.
 While the Swarm forces are annihilated by the superweapon, the Hammer of Dawn malfunctions and begins firing wildly, severely injuring him.

 Following the incident, JD is promoted to the rank of captain and appears for the remainder of Gears 5 as a recurring non-player character, whereas the player assumes control of Kait as the player character.
 His relationship with Kait deteriorates further when he openly questions her competency and loyalty when he encounters her at an Outsider Village led by her recently deceased uncle, but gradually improves with the progression of the narrative after she is offered his assistance in reactivating the Hammer of Dawn and recovering the network's targeting beacons in the Vasgar desert.
 Upon Delta Squad's return to New Ephyra, the COG's capital and seat of power, a Swarm invasion led by a resurrected and transformed Reyna commences.
 JD and Del is later incapacitated by Reyna following a failed attack: his fate is ultimately decided by the player, where a choice is presented between saving one character at the expense of the other who is then murdered by Reyna.